fengshi96/DMRG_Python/README.md

 Wavefunction.py A class representing wavefunction, formalized as a bipartite universe.

-Block.py: A class representing Block, with attributes needed for both infinite and finite size DMRG
+Block.py: A class representing block or sub-block in the system, with attributes needed for both infinite and finite size DMRG

 Memory.py: A class for the storage of temporary results in different steps, useful in both infinite and finite size DMRG.
         subject to update